Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 Army Stats and Trends

-- The Black Knights have been underdogs by 3 points or more two times this year and have covered the spread every time.
+- The Black Knights have been underdogs by 3 points or more two times this season and have covered the spread every time.

-- Army's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Army's games this year have gone over the total in three out of six opportunities (50%).

-- Army is 2-2 against the spread and 4-0 overall in games when it records more than 21.3 points.
+- When Army records more than 21.3 points, it is 2-2 against the spread and 4-0 overall.

-- In games that Army piles up more than 411.2 yards, the team is 0-2 against the spread and 2-0 overall.
+- Army is 0-2 against the spread and 2-0 overall when the team piles up over 411.2 yards.

-- This season the Black Knights have four turnovers, 10 fewer than the Demon Deacons have takeaways (14).
+- The Black Knights have turned the ball over four times, 10 fewer times than the Demon Deacons have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.